An illustration-based way to facilitate communication (and brainstorming) between a project team and stakeholders.

 How to do it

-- Invite between six and 12 participants. stakeholders, users, and team members who need to build a shared understanding.
-Before the meeting, share applicable research, users personas (unless users will be present), and the design prompt for the exercise.
+- Invite between six and 12 participants: stakeholders, users, and team members who need to build a shared understanding.
+Before the meeting, share applicable research, user personas (unless users will be present), and the design prompt for the exercise.